mesos/mr-redis/README.md

 ```

 ### Proxy in Progress
 We are writing a proxy that will be installed with every redis instances especially with Master-Slave setup.
 The proxy should be a simple pass-through.
 Should be capable of accepting new configuration changes without needing to restart it.
-Below is some preformance stats comparing different available proxies and ours.
+Below is some performance stats comparing different available proxies and ours.

 ```
 $redis-benchmark -h <IP> -p <PORT>  -q -r 100000